 Grants for Diversity, Equity, Inclusion, and Belonging

-Grants are available to students, faculty, staff, and administrators for events, speakers, and programs addressing issues of diversity, equity, inclusion, and belonging and community at Yale.
+Grants are available to students and faculty for events, speakers, and programs addressing issues of diversity, equity, inclusion, and belonging and community at Yale.
 Learn more about the grants.

 Yale Center for the Study of Race, Indigeneity, and Transnational Migration